dynamox-s-a/c-c-plus-plus-developer-challenge/packetizer-application/design_choices.md

 - **Fragmentation & reassembly:** Large messages are split into fragments of at most `PAYLOAD_MAX_SIZE`.
 Each fragment carries `sequence_number`, `fragment_index`, and `fragment_count`.
 The receiver tracks a single in-flight message via `g_reassembly` and hands validated fragment bytes directly to the application using the `on_message` callback rather than buffering the whole message.

 - **Reliable delivery (stop-and-wait):** Sending uses a stop-and-wait scheme: each DATA fragment is sent and the sender blocks in `packetizer_wait_for_ack()` until an ACK arrives or timeouts/retries are exhausted.
 Retransmissions use the exact serialized bytes so no re-serialization is required on retry.
+The receiver only sends the ACK frame **after** the received data is handled by the callback function.
+In an embedded application, the callback should transmit the received data to handling via a queue or byte stream.

 - **ACK / NACK handling:** The receiver acknowledges each accepted fragment with a PACKET_TYPE_ACK.
 A PACKET_TYPE_NACK sets `g_pending_ack.acked` to -1, causing the sender to retry immediately up to a NACK limit.
 ACKs and NACKs are matched by `sequence_number` and `fragment_index` to unblock the sender.